jessepav/lacygoill-wiki-backup/awk/awk.md

 When  using a  string constant,  awk  must first  convert the  string into  this internal form and then perform the pattern matching.

-## Which common pitfall should I avoid when using `"pat"`?

-You need  to double the  backslash for every escape  sequence which you  want to send to the regex engine.
+Also, with `"pat"`,  you need to double the backslash  for every escape sequence which you want to send to the regex engine.

-For example, to describe a literal dot, you can write either of these:

-   - `/\./`
-   - `"\\."`

 ##
 ## I'm trying to write a pattern matching any number